 The lease contract is for the rental of the building and warehouse at the port of Durban, till 2037.
-The monthly rental is negotiated every three years with an escalation of \pm 0 per annum.
-The current increase of 8% for 2020/2021 is still in the negotiation phase.
+The monthly rental is negotiated every three years with an escalation of $\pm$ -8% per annum.
 The second lease contract is rental of the warehouse in Johannesburg.
-This contract is an annual contract ending 31 October.
+This contract is an annual contract ending 31 October, also in the negotiation phase for the renewal.
+The third lease contract is for the warehouse in Sydney Road, Durban.